 King County Prosecuting Attorney's Office

 Advised county agencies regarding compliance with environmental laws, including MTCA and CERCLA.
-Negotiated and drafted agreements for complex real property transactions and advised the King County Council, the Executive's Office, and agencies within the executive branch on a myriad of other operational and policy issues, principally related to public transportation, parks, and real estate.
+Negotiated and drafted agreements for complex real property transactions and advised the King County Council, the Executive's Office, and agencies within the executive branch on a myriad of other operational and policy issues, principally related to public transportation, park operations, and real estate management.

 Window Rock, Arizona

-Involved in all aspects of defending clients in tort or contract actions.
+Involved in all aspects of civil litigation.
 Areas of concentration included Employee Retirement Income Safety Act (ERISA) and real estate professional malpractice.

 Washington State Attorney General's Office

-Defended the Department of Labor and Industries in employer premium assessment and Worker's Compensation appeals.
+Defended the Department of Labor and Industries in appeals from decisions involving employer premium assessments and Worker's Compensation benefits.

 U.S. Environmental Protection Agency